chris-montero/terra/README.md

 <p align="center"><img src="https://github.com/chris-montero/terra/blob/master/showcase/mathgraph.png?raw=true" alt="Mathgraph app image"></p>

 ## Current state
+** Warning: Terra is still very early in development.
+We push to the main branch and live life day to day.**
 Terra currently only works with luajit on linux under Xorg.
 Support for Wayland, Windows and Mac is planned.

 ## Example